mbhall88/ssubmit/README.md

 ## Motivation

-This project is motivated by the fact that I want to just be able to submit commands as jobs and I don't want to fluff around with making a submission script.
+This project is motivated by the fact that I want to just be able to submit commands to slurm as jobs and I don't want to fluff around with making a submission script.

 `ssubmit` wraps that whole process and lets you live your best lyf #blessed.